What Are Sex Offenders Not Allowed To Do? DoNotPay Explains

 Things can change overnight—a criminal could move into your building tomorrow, or your nemesis could arrive in your town, and you would only find out the next time you perform a check.

 DoNotPay can help!
-We can check your area or look for a person for you—we can even keep you updated weekly, so you don’t have to worry!
+We can —we can even keep you updated weekly, so you don’t have to worry!

 DoNotPay knows that your comfort and safety are the most important things in your life.

 Our Sex Offender Search product gives you all the info you need to stay safe—here’s how to use it:

 - Click on our Sex Offender Search feature

 - Choose whether you want to search for